 have not cancelled or moved sports seasons.

-What can a student athlete like you do to survive and thrive during these COVID-19 cancellations?
+What can a student athlete like you do to survive and thrive as a result of COVID cancellations?

 If You are a rising 10th–12th grade student,